Twitter suspends account that tracked Musk's private jet, despite billionaire's 'free speech' pledge | KRDO

 CNN has attempted to reach Irwin and Twitter for comment.

-Data from the Internet Archive shows the company updated its “private information and media policy” on Wednesday to add a clause that prohibited the sharing of live location data, ” we will remove any tweets or accounts that share someone’s live location,” it read.
+Data from the Internet Archive shows the company updated its “private information and media policy” to add a clause that prohibited the sharing of live location data, stating “we will remove any tweets or accounts that share someone’s live location.”

+Musk also posted his justification for the new policy.
+“Any account doxxing real-time location info of anyone will be suspended, as it is a physical safety violation.
+This includes posting links to sites with real-time location info.
+Posting locations someone traveled to on a slightly delayed basis isn’t a safety problem, so is ok,” he wrote.

-Asked if he plans to comply with the new policy, Sweeney told CNN he would delay posting the whereabouts of Musk’s jet for 24 hours, “but just on Twitter.”
+Asked if he planned to comply with the new policy, Sweeney told CNN he would delay posting the whereabouts of Musk’s jet for 24 hours, “but just on Twitter.”

 The-CNN-Wire